 "Run and controlled by disabled people, for disabled people."

-Harrow Association of Disabled people originated in 1972, a small grass roots organisation, which recognised that disabled people in Harrow had no overall organisation to go to and there was no ‘umbrella’ organisation drawing together all the condition specific groups which supported people in Harrow with those specific conditions.
+Harrow Association of Disabled people originated in 1972, a small grass roots organisation, which recognised that disabled people in Harrow had no overall organisation to go to and there was no ‘umbrella’ organisation drawing together all the impairment specific groups which supported people in Harrow with those specific impairments.
 There was a great initial focus on welfare benefits.

 There were at the time, several local organisations to support people with mental health needs and a couple of national organisations which offered some kind of support to people who were Deaf or hard of hearing, or who had visual impairments or were blind.
 However, there was no generic group for people with physical limitations, and the world at this time was extremely inaccessible to this group.
-HAD is a pan impairment organisation, but is often perceived as being for people with physical conditions only, as it is the only local organisation for this group (disabled people).
+HAD is a pan impairment organisation.

 HAD started to gradually be funded by the local statutory sector to provide services, and the range available has changed, generally expanding over the years.